 Doremi Fasol Latido, 1972

 The beginning of Hawkwind's peak years, not coincidentally the same years that the band included Ian Kilmister, better known as Lemmy.
 Here they find their sound: Long droning jams, flange guitars, soaring spacy keyboards, and sci-fi lyrics.
-I think "Space is Deep" is their masterpiece.
+"Brainstorm" puts it all together, "Space is Deep" is their masterpiece, there's a great Brock ballad (Down Through The Night) and a slow

 Space Ritual, 1973